koji-kadota/makino/README.md

 This file contains functions to execute the four methods ([edgeR](https://bioconductor.org/packages/edgeR/), [DESeq2](https://bioconductor.org/packages/DESeq2/), [TCC](https://bioconductor.org/packages/TCC/)-DE, and [MBCdeg](https://pubmed.ncbi.nlm.nih.gov/34670485/)) in a unified manner.

 ###  simu1_tcc.R  ###
-This file contains scripts to execute the differential expression analysis for [TCC](https://bioconductor.org/packages/TCC/) simulated data.
-It includes
+This file contains scripts to execute the [TCC](https://bioconductor.org/packages/TCC/) simulation analysis.
+It includes (1) generation of TCC simulated data, (2) execution of differential expression analysis, and (3) calculation of evaluation metrics (i.e., AUC, Accuracy, and so on).